yurikpanic/zio-postgres/README.md

 A complete example can be found in [Main.scala](src/main/scala/zio/postgres/example/Main.scala).

-A prerequisite to run the example Main files above are:
+A prerequisite to run the example Main file above are:
 - `test` database
 - owned by user `test` with password `test`
 - `sbt "runMain zio.postgres.example.Main --init"` - this creates a table, publication and replication slot